 And a cylinder in a shiny flag pole!"

-- Moving your fingers along geometric solids will help you understand the concept of faces, edges, and vertices.
+- Moving your fingers along geometric shapes will help you understand the concept of faces, edges, and vertices.

 - Solids or three-dimensional objects have 3 dimensions, namely length, breadth, and height.